Posted March 27th 2017

 There is evidence to suggest that boys are just more likely to develop autism than girls, however.
-Dr Davies highlights a number of reasons why this might be the case; and they’re all to do with genes.
+Dr Davies highlights a number of reasons why this might be the case, and they’re all to do with genes.
 Hold onto your hats, ladies and gentleman…

 These explanations are based on the understanding that girls have two X chromosomes (one from each parent) whereas boys have an X (from their mother) and a Y (from their father).
 This is otherwise known as ‘sex determination’, and presents a number of biological differences which might affect the chances of developing autism:

 Firstly, boys produce twice as much testosterone in the womb as females do, but growing research suggests that this is even higher in autistic males.
-But although prenatal exposure to testosterone has been linked to the development of ASDs, there is not enough evidence to suggest that it is a predictor of autism.
+But although prenatal exposure to testosterone has been linked to the development of ASD, there is not enough evidence to suggest that it is a predictor of autism.

 Another factor is related to genetic mutations on the cognition rich X chromosome.
 Boys only get one X chromosome, and if genetic mutations do occur, then they cannot be masked by an additional X chromosome.

-Other studies suggest that X chromosomes inherited from the father can protect against developing ASDs.
+Other studies suggest that X chromosomes inherited from the father can protect against developing ASD.
 Boys only get one X chromosome from their mother, so might be more at risk of developing an ASD.

 Support for females with autism

 If you are an individual, parent or carer affected by autism, there are a number of helpful resources available to you: